SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 ### Where to point the laser beams?

-Well, I do not think that's a hard question to answer, you only need to do a tiny bit of research, and often the crooked politicians are just saying the quiet part out loud.
-Any "user pays" or "efficiency of the private sector" or "we're wastin' tax payer dollars" rhetoric is self-revealing the cancer that needs to be zapped.
+Well, I do not think that’s a hard question to answer, you only need to do a tiny bit of research, and often the crooked politicians are just saying the quiet part out loud.
+Any “user pays” or “efficiency of the private sector” or “we’re wastin’ tax payer dollars” rhetoric is self-revealing the cancer that needs to be zapped.
+You might even have some in your brain yourself?
+Worth getting an MMT scanner (aka.  read Bill Mitchell’s blog).

-And yes, even TYT, Krystal & Kyle, and the Majority Report and all the rest of the liberal media are part of the rot, they're all about the "wastin' of the tax payer dollars."
+And yes, even TYT, Breaking Points, Krystal & Kyle, and the Majority Report and all the rest of the Indie liberal media are part of the rot, they’re all about the “wastin' of the tax payer dollars.”
 That has to to be zapped.

+((There is no mainstream liberal media anymore, if there ever was, hope you all realize.
+If it is not centrist neolib propaganda, it's just right-wing.
+But neolibs are already right-wing in all but honest self-identification.
+It is sad to say so, but even here in New Zealand, our RadioNZ is full of right-wing talking points, "tax payer funded " myths, and even more-so on the liberal Op-Ed talkshow segments.
+I say more so because it's doubly depressing when neoliberal spew is vomited up by otherwise anti-fash minded white collar but still working class people.))

-Let me be clear once more: when you buy your drugs for your partying, _you are the tax payer funder._
+Let me be clear once more:
+when you buy your drugs (coke or _coke_ both I'd say, or 'shrooms) for your partying, _you are the tax payer funder._
-And that's the _only_ time you are the proverbial "tax payer funder".
+And that's the _only_ time you _are_ the proverbial "tax payer funder".
-You are funding the extra-governmental syndicates of criminal global governance, the non-government government.
+You are funding the extra-governmental syndicates of criminal global deep governance, the non-government government.
+The fully privatized government.
 The tax payer funds the private sector.

 The whole point is to stop having our governments being run by the private sector.
 Because when they are run by the private sector they